 My mission is to provide quality counseling services to couples, families, individuals, adolescences, and children.
 I am committed to empowering people to work towards stronger connections and healthier relationships by providing a safe, respectful, and supportive environment.

 I am a Licensed Marriage and Family Therapist.
-I am trained in Somatic Experiencing ® (Somatic Experiencing Practitioner ~ SEP), EMDR, and Emotionally Focused Couples Therapy (EFT).
+I am trained in Somatic Experiencing ® (Somatic Experiencing Practitioner (SEP) and SE assistant), EMDR, and Emotionally Focused Couples Therapy (EFT).
 I earned a Masters of Arts in Marriage and Family Therapy from Saint Mary’s University of Minnesota and a Bachelor’s of Science in Nursing from the University of Mary in North Dakota.
 I work continuously on education in the most current research on PTSD and trauma, Neurobiology, (depression and anxiety symptoms), couples therapy, and family therapy.

 I approach therapy from a systemic perspective, believing that people work in relationship systems and each person in the relationship is important to the balance of the relationship.
 I also work from a neurobiological perspective, paying close attention to the body-mind connection.